Sharing the Secrets of Golf

 The reason for the obsession is undetermined, or perhaps different for each individual.
 Is it the fact that the game can never be mastered?
 Is there a technique to the perfect swing that remains undiscovered?
 Or is there some intrinsic part of humans that loves that moment when the ball leaves our control and is suspended midair, headed toward its target, while all we can do is wait and watch the outcome, like watching the plot of a suspense thriller unfold without knowing the ending?

 Whatever the reason for the obsession, people throughout history have chased the secret to an improved golfing ability as fiercely as others have chased Ponce de Leon’s Fountain of Youth or James Hilton’s Shangri-La.
-For some, it is a personal journey for their own game; for others, the secrets are meant to be shared with others, as a way of helping those willing to listen in their journey.
+For some, it is a personal journey for their own game; for others, the secrets are meant to be shared with others – such as where to get the best golf training equipment – as a way of helping those willing to listen in their journey.

 Stephen Boccieri, founder of Boccieri Golf, falls into the latter category.
 As an accomplished player, his journey may have begun for personal reasons, but his contribution to the game over the last two decades has proven his desire to help others.

 As a mechanical engineer who once worked for one of the world’s largest petrochemical and nuclear companies, Stephen turned his passion — golf — into his profession.
 First came an analysis of the playing characteristics and profiles of every golf shaft in the industry.
 This study was soon followed by his first design, the Heavy Putter.
 The putter was unique to the industry due to both its sheer mass as well as where that weight was distributed throughout the club, moving the balance point and stabilizing the putting strokes of many golfers.
 The putter had success on both professional tours and in retail outlets, and is cited as the catalyst of today’s counter-balance phenomenon.